-Menu items that require a segmentation (e.g. “Transcription > Count segments...) will prompt the following error message:
+Menu items that require a segmentation (e.g. “Transcription > Count segments...”) will prompt the following error message:

 This contains information on the cause of the error – “Only close parenthesis allowed”, means that at the position in question only one closing bracket may be inserted and allows the editing of all segmentation errors in one dialog (see “Transcription > Segmentation Errors...”).